 For public companies, the new standard is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years (thus, calendar year reporting companies must adopt the standard effective as of January 1, 2019).
 For private companies, the new standard is effective for fiscal years beginning after December 15, 2019 (thus, calendar year reporting private companies must adopt the standard effective as of January 1, 2020).
 Early adoption is permitted for all companies, public or private.
 For leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, lessees and lessors may apply a modified retrospective transition approach or may record a cumulative adjustment to the opening balance of retained earnings in the period of adoption, as discussed above.

 As with recent changes to the revenue recognition standard, the new lease accounting standard is the result of a collaborative effort by the FASB and International Accounting Standards Board (IASB) to agree on a global standard based on common principles that can be applied across industries and regions.
-While the FASB and IASB are aligned on most key decisions, some important U.S. GAAP/IFRS differences remain in the new lease accounting standard, such as the classification and amortisation differences discussed above.
+While the FASB and IASB are aligned on most key decisions, some important U.S. GAAP/IFRS differences remain in the new lease accounting standard, such as the classification and amortization differences discussed above.

 Our Point of View